DeeRNathan95/DeeRNathan95/README.md

 Fun Facts:
 - I’m fluent in three languages: English, French, and Tamil.
 Recently started learning German
-- Born in Paris, Grew up in London, Living Swiss Life.
+- I'm of Tamil heritage, born in France, raised in London, and living the Swiss life.